After Boeing reports a huge $3.3B loss, Alaska Airlines orders more MAXs

 While that news will buoy Boeing, otherwise it was a bad news day.
 The mounting charges on the defense-side business show no signs of abating.

-Boeing registered losses on the fixed-price development contracts in its defense business, including the KC-46 tanker and T-7 jet fighter trainer for the Air Force and the MQ-25 aircraft carrier tanker drone for the Navy.
+Boeing registered losses on the fixed-price development contracts in its defense business, including the KC-46 tanker and T-7 jet fighter trainer for the Air Force, Air Force One, and the MQ-25 aircraft carrier tanker drone for the Navy.

+There was also a smaller loss on the Commercial Crew space contract for NASA.

+In previous quarters, these programs had already racked up $8.8 billion in accounting charges.

+And Boeing noted that the defense-side losses were exacerbated “by unfavorable performance on other programs.”

-In a message to employees Wednesday morning, Dave Calhoun said these losses were driven by higher estimated manufacturing and supply chain costs, as well as technical glitches.
+In an interview on CNBC Wednesday morning, Boeing CEO Dave Calhoun said the losses were driven by “a rough and tough supply chain world with a lot of pauses, a lot of interruptions.”

-“We continue to make important strides in our turnaround effort,” Calhoun told employees.
-“That said, we remain in a challenging environment and have more work ahead.”

-Ken Herbert of RBC Capital Markets told investors in a note that though the defense-side charges were not a surprise, the magnitude of the losses was greater than expected.
+Those supply chain glitches have slowed production and brought higher manufacturing costs.

 Earnings lower than low expectations